The Beautiful Rauðanes Cape in North-East Iceland - Extraordinary Rock Formations

-After staying at Raufarhöfn village for 2 nights in a lovely apartment at Hreiðrið - the Nest Guesthouse - we said our goodbyes, and visited two more places in North-East Iceland before continuing on our journey around Iceland.
+After staying at Raufarhöfn village for 2 nights in a lovely apartment at Hreiðrið - the Nest Guesthouse - we said our goodbyes and visited two more places in North-East Iceland before continuing on our journey around Iceland.

 We drove south Melrakkaslétta peninsula and headed towards Rauðanes cape.

 Rauðanes cape is located in Þistilfjörður fjord midway between Raufarhöfn village and Þórshöfn village.
-It is dotted with beautiful and strange rock formations and sea stacks, hidden beaches and big caves.
+It is dotted with beautiful and strange rock formations and sea stacks, hidden beaches, and big caves.

 The sea stacks are so different from what I have seen as they are not edged, but kind of oval in shape.
-The best known sea stacks on Rauðanes cape are located on the north side of the cape.
+The best-known sea stacks on Rauðanes cape are located on the north side of the cape.
 They are called Stakkar and are a pair of sea stacks, which are very popular photo models.

-There is a lot of puffin in the sea stacks and if you look closely you can see that the rock on my photo below is filled with puffin holes.
+Myriads of puffins nest in the sea stacks and if you look closely you can see that the rock in my photo below is filled with puffin holes.

-It is surreal looking at this phenomenon, it really plays tricks on one's eyes and a very good photo opportunity.
+It is surreal looking at this phenomenon, it really plays tricks on one's eyes and is a very good photo opportunity.

-After a 2,5-hour-hike on this beautiful fairyland cape we returned to the parking lot.
+After a 2.5-hour-hike on this beautiful fairyland cape, we returned to the parking lot.
 The last part of the hike leaves you walking on the road for a while.

 Don't forget to write your name in the guest-book by the parking lot when you return back from your hike :)